Mehmetymw/MYLibrary/README.md

 ## Getting Started
 1. Clone the repository.
-2. Set up the database using MSSQL and Entity Framework Core.
+2. Set up the MSSQL.
-3. Customize logging preferences based on your needs.
-4. Run the application and start efficiently managing your library books.
+3. Run the application and start efficiently managing your library books.

 ## Contributors
 - Mehmet YILDIRIM